afeld/personal-security/why-signal.md

 ## Comparison of messaging options

-Unfortunately, there is no compatibility between the different apps, so everyone you're talking to needs to be using the same thing for messaging: SMS can only talk to SMS, WhatsApp to WhatsApp, etc. Signal has a number of similarities with SMS and other messaging apps, but has some notable benefits.
+Unfortunately, there is no compatibility between the different apps, so everyone you're talking to needs to be using the same thing for messaging: SMS can only talk to SMS, WhatsApp to WhatsApp, etc. Signal has a number of similarities with SMS and other messaging apps, plus some notable benefits.

 {% include messaging-comparison.html %}